I know. It’s still August, and it’s still hot out.

 1. Heat olive oil in a large soup pot over medium heat.
 Saute onion, garlic, celery, and potatoes for 5 minutes.
 Add paprika, basil, salt, cayenne, and bay leaf and mix well.
-Add water, soup mix, and soy sauce and stir.
+Add water and soy sauce and stir.
 Bring to a boil, then reduce heat to low and simmer (covered) for 15 minutes.

 2. Add tomatoes, chickpeas, and green pepper, plus more water as needed (it should come to the top of the vegetables).
-If you add water, you may want to also add a bit more soup mix or soy sauce.
+If you do need to add water, you can add another teaspoon of soy sauce.
 Simmer for another 10 minutes, or until all the vegetables are tender.

 3. Find the bay leaf and discard it.
 Taste and adjust seasoning as needed, then garnish individual bowls of soup with fresh parsley.